Starved Rock Lodge History

 Since its opening, Starved Rock Lodge has served as a popular tourist destination, offering visitors a range of recreational activities, such as hiking, fishing, and boating, as well as dining and lodging options.
 The lodge has undergone several renovations and expansions over the years, but much of its original architecture and design has been preserved.

-Today, Starved Rock Lodge is listed on the National Register of Historic Places and continues to attract visitors from all over the world who are drawn to its stunning natural beauty, rich history, and unique architecture.
+Today, Starved Rock Lodge is listed on the National Register of Historic Places and continues to attract visitors from all over the world who are drawn to this hotel and it’s stunning natural beauty, rich history, and unique architecture.

 Starved Rock State Park, where the Starved Rock Lodge is located, is known for its extensive network of trails that offer visitors the opportunity to explore the park’s scenic beauty and unique geological formations.
 Here are some of the most popular trails near the lodge: